 Sometimes your baby won’t want to do some of these things – for example, they might be too tired or hungry.
 Your baby will use special baby cues to let you know when they've had enough and what they need.

 Parenting an eight-month-old

-In fact, as a parent, you’re always learning.
-Every parent makes mistakes and learns through experience.
-It’s OK to feel confident about what you know.
-And it’s also OK to admit you don’t know and ask questions – often the ‘dumb’ questions are the best kind!
+As a parent, you’re always learning.
+It’s okay to feel confident about what you know.
+And it’s okay to admit you don’t know something and ask questions or get help.

 Never shake a baby.
 It can cause bleeding inside the brain and likely permanent brain damage.

-All babies develop in the same order but at different rates.
+Baby development issues All babies develop in the same order but at different rates.
 There are signs that can tell you that a baby might be experiencing a delay in development.
-If you’re worried about your baby’s development, it’s a very good idea to have your child checked out by your GP or paediatrician.
+If you’re worried about your baby’s development, it’s a very good idea to have your child checked out by your

 Video: Connecting and communicating (7-17 months)